Safeguarding Sanding, Coating, Painting

 Each enclosure, paired with Duroair multi-stage filtration technology, can:

-• Capture the heavier, solid hexavalent chromium particulates produced by sanding or grinding in the first three filters
+• Capture the heavier, solid hexavalent chromium compounds produced by sanding or grinding in the first three filters

 • Attack the smaller, gaseous hexavalent chromium particulates produced by painting via redundant carbon and UV-light filtering (last three filters)